There certainly is no shortage of incredible locations to visit in Peru.

 The Ultimate Guide To Huacachina Oasis In Peru

 If you’re already venturing out of Cusco to explore the Maras salt mines, make sure not to miss the Moray Ruins that are located in the same area.
-In fact, due to the close proximity of both sites, most people combine a visit to the Maras Salt Mines and Moray Ruins into one day trip.
+Due to the close proximity of both sites, most people combine a visit to the Maras Salt Mines and Moray Ruins into a single day trip.

 Unlike most Inca ruins that consist of residential housing structures, the Moray archeological site is quite unique and shaped to look like giant round circles.
 Looking at this site from the top of a hill just feels pretty surreal and a bit alien-like.